OffchainLabs/arbitrum-tutorials/packages/eth_deposit/README.md

 ####  **2. Through Arbitrum / Ethereum Bridge:**

-Instead of having to deploy an L1 DApp, users can use the Bridge we provide to deposit ETH into Arbitrum.
-Accessing bridging methods can be done via our `arb-ts` library.
+Users can use the Bridge we provide to deposit ETH into Arbitrum.
+Accessing bridging methods can be done via our `arb-ts` client side library.
 Having the Bridge installed and intiated, users can transfer ETH into Arbitrum chain by sending a `depositETH(depositAmount)` transaction directly to the Bridge.
 See the `exec_throughBridge.js` for sample usage.

 ---